gideon-ogunbanjo/ModelX/README.md

 To use ModelX, you will need to input the individual's physical attributes as features, and the model will output the predicted body fat percentage.
 You can then use this information to assess the individual's chances of becoming a supermodel.

 ### Model Training:
-ModelX is a XG Boost Regression model, which has been trained on a large dataset of physical attributes and corresponding body fat percentages.
+ModelX is a Linear Regression model, which has been trained on a large dataset of physical attributes and corresponding body fat percentages.
 The model has been optimized using cross-validation techniques to ensure optimal performance.

 ### Model Performance:
 ModelX has been evaluated on a separate testing dataset, achieving a Mean Squared Error (MSE) of 0.87 and an R2 score of 0.99.
 The model was was evaluated and produced an overall model accuracy of 98%.
 These metrics indicate that ModelX has an excellent predictive performance and can provide accurate predictions of body fat percentage.